 - The device can feature dedicated, even tailor-made professional apps.

 - Battery and power management is more straightforward in a single device.
+The battery is changeable, so a spare battery can be changed even in the field.

 - Accessories, chargers and charging options are needed only for one device, not two.